 - 1. Rights and Responsibilities of the Insured - 2.
 Rights and Responsibilities of the Insurer - 3.
-Interests of Third Parties - 4.
+Other Interests - 4.
 Subrogation

 PROPERTY PROGRAM COURSES

 #313 ARSON AND FRAUD (Required)

 This course will enable the student to understand and apply the elements of arson and fraud and to determine the necessary proof for arson and fraud defenses without exposing the insurer to civil liability.